Inkrato/inkrato/README.md

 e.g. `PORT 80 npm start`

-Any login options you provide configuration details for (Twitter, Facebook, Google, GitHub) will automatically appear on the sign-in screen.
+Any login options you provide configuration details for (Twitter, Facebook, Google+, GitHub) will automatically appear on the sign-in screen.

 You can optionally specify a SendGrid account as your email service.
 They offer a free tier for low-volume usage and the service provide integrated email list management.